CaioValcazara/AWS-Lambda/README.md

 Process 3.2: Click on Add Trigger
 ![AWS-Lambda-S3-flow](https://aws-bucket-caio.s3.sa-east-1.amazonaws.com/lambda_adding_trigger.png)
--> Filter for S3 Bucket -> Select the Bcuket create on step 1 -> Select the event type to be "all object create events" -> check the "Recursive invocation" box
+-> Filter for S3 Bucket -> Select the Bcuket create on step 1 -> Select the event type to be "all object create events" -> check the "Recursive Invocation" box

-## 4) Create a email identity at SES (Amazon Simple Email Service)

-## 5) Deploy Lambda Function
+Process 3.3: On Code Section, paste the following code (you can also find the code on AWS-Lambda repo):

     import json

     import boto3

     def lambda_handler(event, context):